FWasik/Parcel-App/README.md

     * ### Return packages

     First thing to say, return packages is a little bit different that previous functionalities.
 There is no action like accepting or deleting (I see that like actions which should be done by some kind of admin, some worker of parcel company).

-    Here is Return package

 Rest functionalities of received packages are the same as sending packages.

+    Here is Return package widget with return form:

     ![ReturnPackagesEmpty](assets/images/readme/ReturnPackagesEmpty.png)
     ![ReturnForm](assets/images/readme/ReturnForm.png)

     Not all packages by any user can be returned.
-First of all, user which creates return must be receiver.
+First of all, user who creates return must be receiver.
 Secondly, package must be received.
 Last but not least, there must be package with given number.
 Below a few examples with mentioned exceptions:

     ![CannotCreateReturn](assets/images/readme/CannotCreateReturn.png)
     ![NoPackageWithThatNumber](assets/images/readme/NoPackageWithThatNumber.png)